yabinmeng/invdel_spark_js/README.md

   OK
 ```

+### Submitting Spark Job to DSE from Spark Jobserver

 After the application jar file is uploaded, you can execute (submit to DSE cluster) it from Spark Jobserver:

 ```